 About Our Program

-Kaiser Permanente’s Doctoral Internship Program in Health Service Psychology is comprised of multiple training sites located within the northern California region.
-The internship is a one-year, full time (40 hours per week), temporary position with benefits.
-Training begins at the end of August, and the intern accrues 2,000 supervised professional hours over the course of the year.
+Kaiser Permanente’s Doctoral Internship Programs in Health Service Psychology are comprised of multiple training sites located within the Northern California region.
+The Kaiser Permanente Northern California (KPNC) Doctoral Internship Program is a one-year, full-time (40 hours per week) temporary position with benefits.
+Training begins at the end of August, and the full-time intern accrues up to 2,000 supervised professional hours over the course of the year.

-All of KPNC’s Internship Programs are accredited, or in the process of seeking accreditation, by the American Psychological Association and follow its training standards, guidelines, and principles.
-All programs are members of the Association of Psychology Postdoctoral and Internship Centers and adhere to its policies as well.
+KPNC’s Doctoral Internship Programs adhere to the American Psychological Association (APA) guidelines and follow its training standards, guidelines, and principles.
+KPNC’s Doctoral Internship Programs also adhere to the policies of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 This includes not soliciting, accepting, or using any ranking-related information from any intern applicant.
+Please see specific program location pages to learn more about APA accreditation and APPIC membership statuses.

 Psychology Doctoral Internship Start/End Dates